avyfain/avyfain.github.io/book_pipe.md

       genre: History
 ---

-Last updated: November 2020.
+Last updated: December 2020.
 If this gets too out of date, I'd [appreciate a reminder](/contact).

 For a full read and to be read list, [click here](https://docs.google.com/spreadsheets/d/1VkbAVV86-HRxxl0PlCTVl_beF2GjvofUYeVyuNAAQTg).